opensearch-project/documentation-website/_monitoring-plugins/ad/settings.md

 plugins.anomaly_detection.max_concurrent_preview | 2 | The maximum number of concurrent previews.
 You can use this setting to limit resource usage. plugins.anomaly_detection.model_max_size_percent | 0.1 | The upper bound of the memory percentage for a model. plugins.anomaly_detection.door_keeper_in_cache.enabled | False | We have a bloom filter placed in front of an inactive entity cache to filter out unpopular items that are not likely to appear more than once.
-This setting allows you to either enable the bloom filter or not. plugins.anomaly_detection.hcad_cold_start_interpolation.enabled | False | Whether interpolation in HCAD cold start is enabled or not.
+This setting allows you to either enable the bloom filter or not. plugins.anomaly_detection.hcad_cold_start_interpolation.enabled | False | When set to `true`, enables interpolation in high-cardinality anomaly detection (HCAD) cold start.